Refinitiv/refinitiv-ui/documents/src/pages/start/styling.md

 <!--
 type: page
-title: Theming
+title: Styling
-location: ./start/theming
+location: ./start/styling
 layout: default
 -->

-# Theming
+# Applying Styles

 Applications in Refinitiv Workspace should use the Halo Design System theme to be fully compliant with branding guidelines.
 EF elements require their themes to be loaded in order to initialize successfully.

 ## Halo Theme